dmitriykotenko/tinkoff-asdk-ios-swift-package/Readme.md

 Folders structure and project settings have been changed to build the project as swift package.

-Asset-based images replaced by core-graphics-based images.
+Asset-based images replaced by CoreGraphics-based images.

 Localizable strings replaced by code-based texts.